 You can select your final contour or show the object Final Building Contour and go to Offset to create the contour of the external walls.
-Choose the direction for the offset and set the distance.
+Choose the direction of the plane where the offset should be computed.
+Set the distance.
 Here we can compute an offset of 0.3m in the best plane of the contour.
 The side of the offset can be reversed if necessary with the button available in Distance field.
 You can look at the polyline Final Offset contour to see the result.

-61 Offset a polyline

-Replace a portion
+61 Offset a polyline Replace a portion